By Skip Cement

 In his book, A Structured Course in Fly Tying, Steve Hudson devotes two chapters to tying thread.

 Kelley Galloup has a YouTube video devoted to fly-tying threads, and Tim Flagler has a short, to-the-point YouTube video made for Orvis on the same subject (Choosing Tying Thread – scroll down for that one-minute video).

 Anyone beginning their tying career will immediately notice that thread “size” designations are off-throwing

-Threads used to tie flies began with silk, moved to cotton and then both were swept out of office by nylon (1935, by Wallace Carothers at DuPont).
-Nylon was followed by polyester, and then monofil thread which has limited applications, then Kevlar.
+Threads used to tie flies began with silk, moved to cotton, and were swept out of office by nylon (1935, by Wallace Carothers at DuPont).
+Nylon was followed by polyester and then monofil thread, which has limited applications, then Kevlar.

-In our tying world, nylon and polyester are inaccurately sized (diameter – manufacturer to manufacturer), and measured by two standards.
-First, an aught system invented in the 30s by Danville (the granddaddy of fly tying threads).
+In our tying world, nylon and polyester are inaccurately sized (diameter – manufacturer to manufacturer) and measured by two standards.
+First, an aught system was invented in the 30s by Danville (the granddaddy of fly-tying threads).
 It uses zeros (0000) to measure thickness – 12 zeros are thinner than three zeros, or 3/0.
 Second, the denier weight system invoked by Wapsi (UTC) in the late 80s is an adaptation from the textile industry in which 9000 meters (29527.5-feet) is thread measurement in grams.